Knight's Tour Online

 What is Knight's Tour?

-It is a classic puzzle where the knight must visit every square of the board exactly once.
+Knight's Tour is a classic chess puzzle.
+The goal is to move the knight so it lands on every square of the board exactly once.

 How does the knight move?

-The knight moves in an L shape: two squares in one direction and one square to the side.
+The knight moves in an L shape: two squares in one direction and then one square perpendicular to that direction.

 Can I start from any square?